PhillRogers/FileDownloadPortal/README.md

 	Ascending or descending sort by clicking on any column name.
 Column names are accessible from keyboard tab index.
 	Can show only checked, unchecked or both.
 Download selected includes unseen pages.
 	Optional column filters dynamically created, with clear 'AND' / 'OR' choice.
+	Per-column filter search method is clear and at user's choice for text/regex, case sensitive/insensitive, inclusive/exclusive.
 # Examples:
 	?period-preset=last-quarter&page-size=0&search-submit#search-results
 # References: